-Communication Resources spreads the word about our wonderful library’s collections, services and events via a multitude of print, digital and local media platforms.
+Communication and Marketing spreads the word about our wonderful library’s collections, services and events via a multitude of print, digital and local media platforms.

 We are a busy department!
 We typically juggle multiple projects at once.
 We are passionate supporters of the library and feel strongly that the products, services and events we promote are to the betterment of our community.

 - Presentation Template

 - Writing for Web

 - Video Guide

 - Badge Replacement